 But just as importantly, you can get solutions that can help you stay safe.

-To claim this powerful package, all you have to do is sign up for a 100% risk-free trial subscription
+To claim this powerful package, all you have to do is accept a 100% risk-free trial subscription

 So let me recap everything you are about to receive today.